feiltom/alfix/README.md

-First of all, you will need an eLearn CD or an image of of one. eLearn is proprietary software which you need to purchase yourself, don't ask me for a copy or help finding one.
+First of all, you will need an eLearn CD or an image of of one. eLearn is proprietary software which you need to purchase yourself, don't ask me for a copy or help on finding one.
 At the moment only Alfa 156 eLearn has been tested.
 In theory others should work too but see the section on bugs, todo etc.

-The rest is free software like Alfix. versions noted in parentheses reflect what was used and tested during development on Fedora Linux.
+The rest is free software like Alfix.
+The versions noted in parentheses reflect what was used and tested during development on Fedora Linux.
 Other versions might work just as well or even better.
 Or not.